Insights into the physics of neutron star interiors from pulsar glitches: Constraints on neutron star structure

-Due to small-number statistics, this may be difficult to assess in practice, apart for few obvious cases like the Vela and J0537-6910, where the cumulative glitch series has a clear linear trend.
-For instance, too few glitches have been detected in some pulsars, so that it may not be safe to conclude that the inferred value of $\aa$ corresponds to the value that would be extrapolated if the observed sequence of glitches were longer\footnote{ Moreover, also having a high number of glitches $N_{gl}$ detected in a pulsar does not necessarily guarantee that the standard linear fit procedure provides a good estimate of $\aa$.
-This can be intuitively understood by considering a sequence in which the first (or last) glitch has an amplitude much higher than the sum of all the others.
+Due to small-number statistics, it is difficult to assess if an observed glitch sequence is wide-sense stationary.
+Luckily, there are a few obvious cases like the Vela and J0537-6910, where the cumulative glitch series has a clear and regular linear trend, see Fig. \ref{fig:fit_activity}.
+For instance, too few glitches have been detected in some pulsars, so it may not be safe to conclude that the inferred value of $\aa$ corresponds to the value that would be extrapolated if the observed sequence of glitches were longer\footnote{ Furthermore, a large number of glitches $N_{gl}$ detected in a pulsar does not necessarily guarantee that the standard linear fit procedure provides a good estimate of $\aa$~\cite{montoli+2020}.
+For example, consider a sequence where the first (or last) glitch has an amplitude much larger than the sum of all the others.
 A linear fit to the points of the cumulative amplitude will return a value of $\aa$ that is much smaller than the one simply calculated via \eqref{eq:aa}.
-Again, the problem is that in this extreme example the activities calculated in subintervals are not scattered around the value provided by \eqref{eq:aa}. }.
+This extreme example shows that the activities calculated in sub-intervals are not necessarily scattered around the value provided by~\eqref{eq:aa}, even for large $N_{gl}$. }.
+In any case, the absolute activity is typically inferred by performing an ordinary linear regression on the cumulative glitch sequence, as in Fig.~\ref{fig:fit_activity}, even though this may lead to an underestimation of the associated uncertainty~\cite{mandel1957,Beck_fit_74,montoli_universe}. \\ \\

-In any case, the absolute activity is typically inferred by performing an ordinary linear regression on the cumulative glitch sequence, as in Fig.~\ref{fig:fit_activity}, even though this may lead to an underestimation of the associated uncertainty for cumulative data \citep{mandel1957,Beck_fit_74,montoli_universe}. \\ \\ \emph{Constraint on the moment of inertia of the pinning region -} It is possible to infer some constraints on the moment of inertia fraction for the angular momentum reservoir by employing the activity parameter \citep{link_1999}.
-Let us revise this argument, that is as robust as the one presented in the previous subsection, in the sense that it does not depend on the poorly-known details of the mutual friction in \eqref{omVeq}, but only on the general statement \eqref{qser}.
-We formally divide $\Omega_p$ into the contributions due to the smooth and slow evolution observed during the waiting-times ($R$) and the fast one due to glitches ($G$), namely
+\emph{\textbf{Constraint on the moment of inertia of the pinning region} -} \citet{link_1999} pointed out that the observed activity in a pulsar allows to constrain the moment of inertia fraction associated with the region that acts as an angular momentum reservoir.
+Let us revise this argument, that -- like the one for the maximum glitch size -- does not depend on the poorly-known details of the mutual friction, but only on the general statement \eqref{qser}.
+We formally divide $\Omega_p$ into the contributions due to the smooth and slow evolution observed during the waiting times ($R$) and the fast one due to glitches ($G$), namely

 Now, we introduce an average over a long time interval of extension $T$,

 so that, by definition,